Civ13/civ13-wiki/wiki/Guide_to_Farming.md

 ### Fertilizing

-Many kinds of animals leave manure on the ground, which could be used to fertilize a ploughed field.
-Fertilizing one tile will affect all adjacent tiles or nine tiles in total.
-Plants that grow on the fertilized soil produce twice as much harvest.
+Many kinds of animals leave manure on the ground, which could be used to fertilize a ploughed field. **Fertilizing one tile will affect all adjacent tiles or nine tiles in total.** Plants that grow on the fertilized soil produce twice as much harvest.

+The **compost bin** (10 wood, "economy and production" section) also turns food scraps, plant matter (seeds, some plants) and something unpleasant else into fertilizer.
+Just place it in the bin and wait for a while.
+Fertilizer could also be used to refuel ovens etc.

 ### Severe weather